Podcasts like Stuff You Missed in History Class

 Website Apple Spotify

 Estamos en la Historia es un podcast de la sección de Historia de ABC en el que recreamos algunos de los episodios históricos más importantes.
-Batallas, acuerdos, hitos, traiciones.
-No te pierdas ningún capítulo.MORE Email ****@abc.es
+Batallas, acuerdos, hitos, traiciones...
+No te pierdas ningún capítulo.MORE Producer/Network ABC

-Apple Rating 5/5Facebook 1.7MTwitter 2.3MInstagram 1.3M Avg Length 16 min Why they are Similar Both podcasts, Estamos en la Historia and Stuff You Missed in History Class, aim to enlighten their audience by exploring overlooked or lesser-known historical narratives.
+Apple Rating 4.7/5Facebook 1.7MTwitter 2.3MInstagram 1.4M Avg Length 15 min Why they are Similar Both podcasts, Estamos en la Historia and Stuff You Missed in History Class, aim to enlighten their audience by exploring overlooked or lesser-known historical narratives.
 They delve into intriguing events and figures that typically don't receive attention in conventional history books, providing listeners with rich and diverse narratives that enhance their understanding of past events and their impact on current times.

 Get Email Contact